calaldees/teachingWorkshops/teacherTraining/primary.md

 * Year 4/5/6 told about online etiquette/dangers

 Possible primary activity:
-* Teach loads up a chat window on the projector
+* Teacher loads up a chat window on the projector
 * As a class they have a text based conversation with a 'child in other school'
   * Has an avatar of something popular with the kids
   * Posts silly funny gifs